Adenium somalense var. crispum Chiov.

 Adenium obesum (Forssk.)
 Roem. & Schult.

-Adenium somalense var. crispum, also known as Adenium crispum, is a dwarf, slow growing form of Adenium obesum, up to 12 inches (30 cm) tall, with distinctive flowers and a large underground napiform caudex.
+Adenium somalense var. crispum, also known as Adenium crispum, is a dwarf, slow-growing form of Adenium somalense, up to 12 inches (30 cm) tall, with distinctive flowers and a large underground napiform caudex.
 It grows up to 12 inches (30 cm) tall.
 Leaves are long, narrowly linear, reddish-green with prominent white midrib and veins with a silvery highlight, usually strongly crisped.
 The flowers are white with quilled petals, heavily striped with red or completely red.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).